2010 United States House of Representatives elections in Idaho

 The 2010 congressional elections in Idaho were held on November 2, 2010, and determined who would represent the state of Idaho in the United States House of Representatives.
-Idaho has two seats in the House, apportioned according to the 2000 United States Census.
-Representatives are elected for two-year terms; the winners served in the 112th Congress from January 3, 2011 until January 3, 2013.
+Idaho has two seats in the House, apportioned according to the 2000 United States census.
+Representatives are elected for two-year terms; the winners served in the 112th Congress from January 3, 2011, until January 3, 2013.

 Overview

 By district

 Results of the 2010 United States House of Representatives elections in Idaho by district:

 District 1

-Overview

 In this heavily conservative district that consists of western Idaho and the Idaho Panhandle, incumbent Democratic Congressman Walt Minnick was seen as vulnerable, especially considering the fact that he won in 2008 against an embattled, weakened incumbent.
 Minnick, however, worked to build a profile as a moderate-to-conservative Democrat, voting against the 2009 Stimulus, the health care reform bill, and the American Clean Energy and Security Act, Furthermore, Congressman Minnick was the only Democrat to receive a perfect score from the Club for Growth, typically an organization that supports conservative Republican candidates for office.